pmclanahan/hubot-contributejson/README.md

 * Remembers every nick it sees (even nick changes) and won't greet anyone twice (remembers over a restart as well if a persistent brain is used).
 * Discovers who's in a channel when it joins and won't welcome any of them if they rejoin.
+* Defaults to quiet mode when it first enters a channel.
+Will just idle in the channel and learn nicks.
+Say `welcoming approved` to it in the channel to have it start welcoming newcomers.

 ## Installation